Protecting multiple downloads using unique URLs

 Note: The download will not initiate automatically, and will actually be output as text on the page, if the download.php page is changed to send headers or any output to the browser.
 Be careful when making modifications or incorporating this script into another page.

-25 Responses to “Protecting multiple downloads using unique URLs”
+65 thoughts on “Protecting multiple downloads using unique URLs

 This is great!
 ONE THING: I have 5 parts (or 5 different zip files) I want to generate (1 single) download key that will start the download process for all 5 zips.